Skip to main content

 3) Failure to review past incidents:

 When an event takes place, its always good to have a review of that situation.
-This helps you identify where errors were made and make the necessary corrections.
+This helps one identify where errors were made and make the necessary corrections.
 Thus avoiding a reoccurrence.

 However, when you fail to review previous situations, you keep making the same mistakes.
 This leads you to a life of complacency.